Wii Remote: Nunchuk

 One Nunchuk comes bundled with the Wii console.
 Additional Wii Remote units are sold separately without the Nunchuk.
 The two shoulder buttons, formerly named Z1 and Z2 respectively, have been reshaped and renamed from the Game Developers Conference on.
 The circular top shoulder button, now called C, is much smaller than the lower rectangular shoulder button, now called Z.

 The body of the Nunchuk is 113 mm long, 38 mm wide, and 37 mm thick.
 The connection port also has a larger size.

 The Nunchuk can be connected to any microcontroller capable of I²C (e.g., Arduino's Atmel AVR), where the accelerometer, joystick and buttons data may be accessed.
 Todbot has created the Wiichuk, an adapter to facilitate connecting the Nunchuk to an Arduino board.

 In 2008, wireless Nunchuks became available from third party providers, not requiring the cord that links the Wii Remote with the Nunchuk.

 The Nunchuk is generally available in white and black.
 Sky blue Nunchuks were available in Japan as a prize for a contest used to promote Wii Sports Resort.
 Red Nunchuks are bundled with the red Mario anniversary Wii console and Wii Mini.
 Blue Nunchuks are bundled with the European blue Wii Family Edition consoles with the inclusion of Mario & Sonic at the London 2012 Olympic Games released on November 18, 2011.
-A gold Nunchuk was offered to Nintendo Club members for a limited time to complement Skyward Sword's gold Wii Remote Plus.
+A gold Nunchuk was offered to Club Nintendo members for a limited time to complement Skyward Sword's gold Wii Remote Plus.